FREQUENTLY ASKED QUESTIONS

 Complete the online registration form found here.

-Then report to the North Building on July 30th for new member Orientation (or July 29th if you are a sousaphone or percussion) as indicated on the schedule listed here.
+Then report to the Band Room on the first day of New Member Orientation as indicated on the schedule listed here.